zorlack/meatspace-designs/TurntableTractionDrive/README.md

 ### Material

 Because I didn't know how much force would be required to turn a loaded-turntable I wasn't able to do any real load calculations.
 Without this knowlege it seemed the best bet was to over-build the system.
 So I designed around plasma-cut 1/4" A36 mild steel.

-<image alt="Steel Order" src="images/steel-qa.jpg" width=400 />
+<a href="TurntableTractionDrive-PartsOverview.pdf"><image alt="Steel Order" src="images/design-overview.jpg" width=300 /></a>

 I made a tab-and-slot design such that when assembled the machine would (hopefully) hold itself square long enough for me to weld it together.
 I allowed for 1/16th of clearance between my tabs and my slots and verified that the steel shop could hold 1/16 tolerance during plasma cutting.
 Their advice was that as long as no holes were smaller than 0.25" they should have no problems holding 1/16" tol.

+<image alt="Steel Order" src="images/steel-qa.jpg" width=400 />

+I provided the steel shop with a flat DXF file for each part with **INCHES** as the unit.
+They sent me back some fully dimensioned scans for me to verify.

 <image alt="Parts Fitup" src="images/parts-fitup.jpg" width=400 />